dcos/dcos-docs/1.10/networking/load-balancing-vips/index.md

 You can use the layer 4 load balancer by assigning a [VIP](/docs/1.10/networking/load-balancing-vips/virtual-ip-addresses/) in your app definition.
 After you create a task, or a set of tasks with a VIP, they will automatically become available to all nodes in the cluster, including the masters.

 When you launch a set of tasks, DC/OS distributes them to a set of nodes in the cluster.
-The minuteman instance running on each of the cluster agents coordinates the load balancing decisions.
-The Mesos kernel consults the minuteman instance on each agent when packets are recognized with this destination address.
-Minuteman tracks the availability and reachability of these tasks and attempts to send requests to the right backends.
+The Minuteman instance running on each of the cluster agents coordinates the load balancing decisions.
+Minuteman on each agent programs the IPVS module within the Linux kernel with entries for all the tasks associated with a given service.
+This allows the Linux kernel to make load-balancing decisions at near line-rate speeds.
+Minuteman tracks the availability and reachability of these tasks and keeps the IPVS database up-to-date with all of the healthy backends, which means the Linux kernel can select a live backend for each request that it load balances.

 ### Requirements